The First Two Years

 Candidacy Examinations and Evaluation

-Students must complete their candidacy qualifying exam before September 30 of the second year.
-The Candidacy Examination Committee is composed of at least three faculty members.
-The student, in consultation with their advisor, selects a senior MCO faculty member to act as committee chair, and the MCO program leadership will select two additional committee members from the MCO faculty.
+In order to advance to PhD candidacy, students are required to successfully complete the candidacy exam (Part 1) and one post candidacy dissertation advisory committee (DAC) meeting (Part 2) in their G2 year.
+Students must schedule Part 1 before September 30 of the G2 year, and, complete the exam by the end of the fall term.
+The Candidacy Examination Committee is composed of three faculty members from the MCO training program.
+MCO program leadership will assign committee members, and the student will select one of the members to serve as committee chair.
+The committee chair must be a senior faculty member.
 The purpose of the candidacy examination is to assess the student’s qualification for independent research leading to the PhD degree.
 This encompasses various scholarly abilities: a solid background knowledge; familiarity with established ideas and open challenges in the chosen discipline; the ability to design experiments; and the ability to critically interpret their outcomes.

 With advice and assistance from the advisor, the student prepares a Dissertation Research Proposal that outlines the plan for PhD research.
 The advisor must approve the proposal by signing the title page.
 The cover page should also include the date, time, and location of the exam.
 The student distributes this document to all committee members and the Graduate Office at least one week prior to the exam.